Creative historical fiction writing for young writers.

 The world we live in now is changing live-and-direct on a daily basis, as indeed it was at the time Walter Scott was writing.
 The Young Walter Scott Prize offers young writers a relevant and important channel for thinking through the past to current events, motivations and consequences.

 Since its first opening in 2015, YWSP is growing as a creative destination for young writers.
 Entries have come from all parts of the UK.
 The writers represent a true cross-section of the many communities that make up our country – including those who have come to make their homes here in recent times.

 So what kinds of things do people write about?
 Below is a list of writers who have had their stories published in our annual anthologies.
 From Malaysia to South Carolina, the wild seas of the North Atlantic to Washington DC, our winners and shortlisters have let their minds roam far.
-Read for yourself the corners of history that they have reached into to find inspiration for their stories.
+Read for yourself the corners of history and the wide world that they have reached into to find inspiration for their stories.
 Full stories are available online at www.ywsp.co.uk